mrc-ide/individual/joss/paper.md

 as a string which is then compiled, making it difficult to interface with the existing R ecosystem.

-ibm [@Oliveros:2016] provides examples of individual based models in R but does not provide a generic interface. ibmcraftr [@Tun:2016] allows creation of stochastic simulations in R.
+Other packages include ibm [@Oliveros:2016] which gives examples of individual based models in R but does not provide a generic interface, and ibmcraftr [@Tun:2016].

-simecol [@Petzoldt:2007] provides classes to implement and distribute ecological models, but focuses on structuring software projects for reproducibility rather than providing tools for simulation.

 ### Epidemiological R Packages